Scuba Diving Bangka Island: Best Dive Sites + Eco Dive Resorts

 Peter’s Sponge

 This sandy slope is peppered with coral bommies that provide a habitat for a variety of reef fish and macro critters.
-Aside from being a popular muck diving site, it’s also a favourite place for spotting dugongs resting in the shallows.
+Aside from being one of the best places for Bangka Island macro diving, it’s also a favourite site for spotting dugongs resting in the shallows.
+Definitely one of the best places for underwater photography in Bangka Island!

 Eco-friendly dive resorts on Bangka Island